 By CORA LEWIS and ADRIANA MORGA

-NEW YORK (AP) — President Joe Biden is expected to announce Wednesday that many Americans can have up to $10,000 in federal student loan debt forgiven.
-Details of the plan are still being finalized, but here’s what we know so far and what it means for people with outstanding student loans:
+NEW YORK (AP) — President Joe Biden said Wednesday that many Americans can have up to $10,000 in federal student loan debt forgiven.
+That amount increases to $20,000 if they qualified for Pell grants.
+Here’s what we know so far and what it means for people with outstanding student loans:

 WILL THE STUDENT LOAN PAYMENT FREEZE BE EXTENDED?

-Those same people say the pause on student loan payments will be extended until January.
-The freeze started in 2020 as a way to help people struggling financially during the COVID-19 pandemic and it’s been extended several times since.
-It’s currently set to expire on Aug.
+The payment freeze will be extended one last time, until Dec.
+31. The freeze started in 2020 as a way to help people struggling financially during the COVID-19 pandemic and it’s been extended several times since.
+It was set to expire Aug.
 31.

 HOW DO I APPLY FOR STUDENT LOAN FORGIVENESS?